jesseleite/vim-agriculture/README.md

 ## Mappings

-If you are using one of the provided commands, you can also hook into the provided `<Plug>` mappings in your `.vimrc`:
+If you are using one of the provided commands, you can hook into the provided `<Plug>` mappings in your `.vimrc`:

 ```
 nmap <Leader>/ <Plug>AgRawSearch